syiffanoriza/NoruPad-v1/README.md

 ## Special Thanks to

 My dearest mentors, Ms. Nina, Ms. Dean, Ms. Ica, and Ms. Ratih for your guidance throughout my journey in learning web development, as well as my RPL friends for your contribution and support.
+I hope you are all doing great.